Heartburn is incredibly painful, and most people have experienced the condition at least a few times in their lives.

 Heartburn Treatment Vs. Heartburn Prevention

-- Proton-Pump Inhibitors can lead to a number of critical Nutritional Deficits, including iron, zinc, calcium, Vitamin D, Vitamin B12, and magnesium deficiency.
+- Proton-Pump Inhibitors can lead to some critical Nutritional Deficits, including iron, zinc, calcium, Vitamin D, Vitamin B12, and magnesium deficiency.

 - PPIs Contribute to Osteoporosis.
 Because PPIs inhibit calcium absorption, this aggravates bone loss, exacerbating the condition.